Skip to main content

 A thrilling conclusion to the Women of Midtown series, we get to know Delia Byrne who is working in a law firm, along with her first love, Finn Delaney, who has returned to America as a war hero.
 This second chance romance is a saga that takes us from an orphanage right to occupied Belgium in the midst of the First World War.
 It's a sweeping journey that catapults readers from the luxuries of life in New York to the plight of those on rations and lost freedoms.
 It's also a journey into forgiveness and shared humanity, with prayers for peace and an end to the war.

 I appreciate that this book tackles the moral dilemmas of pacifism and just war, adding a layer of complexity to how people can respond to evil.
-Elizabeth Camden writes fiercely intelligent books that causes readers to think while exploring the depths of human emotions in such a way that it's easy to envisage oneself within the story.
+Elizabeth Camden writes fiercely intelligent books that causes readers to think while exploring the depths of human emotions in such a way that it's easy to envision oneself within the story.
 I love that there are cameos from the previous books, making Beyond the Clouds a very satisfying read with deeper spiritual messages.
 If you enjoy wartime stories that tug at your heart through captivating characters along with fascinating historical events, you'll love getting to see Delia and Finn care for each other in courageous ways as they make a difference for countless people in need during the war.

 Book Summary